-Parcel F: Semi-desert grassland with dominant cover species including tamarisk (Tamarix sp.), honey mesquite (Prosopis glandulosa), and quailbush (Atriplex lentiformis), and grasslands dominated by alkali sacaton (Sporobolus airoides).
+Parcel F is semi-desert grassland that lies outside the 100-year floodplain.
+Dominant vegetation includes tamarisk (Tamarix sp.), honey mesquite (Prosopis glandulosa), and quailbush (Atriplex lentiformis).
+Grassland areas are dominated by alkali sacaton (Sporobolus airoides).
 In March 2018, approximately 20% of the tamarisk (on this parcel) was cut and stump treated.
+In late 2020, the remainder of the tamarisk on this parcel was cut and stump treated.